It could be confused for an upscale youth hostel

 Some of the best wings in Portland live right in the lobby of the Moxy hotel.
 A short menu of wings, strips and Cajun-brined wings come tossed in a fantastic collection of sauces.
 The cleverly named Doriteaux and Buffaleaux wings are always winners.
 If you want to get a little crazy, try your wings tossed in Gold Mole or Honey Pecan.

-Does the hotel have free Wifi?
+Does the hotel have free Wifi/internet access in public areas?

 Are the rooms non-smoking?